t895/DNSNet/README.md

 DNSNet uses Android's "VPN service" API as a way to read and filter your internet traffic entirely on-device.
 It starts by getting access to a "tunnel" that provides your network requests.
 Then, it reads the hostname (e.g. google.com) of each DNS request.
-Finally, it blocks or allows each request based on the configuration as seen in the "Hosts" screen of the app.
+Finally, it blocks or allows each request based on the configuration as seen in the "Filters" screen of the app.

 It's important to note that this approach is not perfect and has some notable downsides:
 * While this app has been tuned to be as efficient as possible, it is still a service that must run